munificent/craftinginterpreters/book/garbage-collection.md

 It turns out there kind of is.
 Many years ago, GC researchers gathered metrics on the lifetime of objects in real-world running programs.
-They tracked every object when it was allocated and eventually when it was no longer needed and then graphed out how long objects tended to live.
+They tracked every object when it was allocated, and eventually when it was no longer needed, and then graphed out how long objects tended to live.

 They discovered something they called the **generational hypothesis**, or the